Jahia/ckeditor/README.md

 Requirements
 ------------
-Module is targeted to be deployed to Digital Factory version 7.0.0.1 or later.
+Module is targeted to be deployed to Digital Experience Manager version 7.0.0.1 or later.